Overview

 Summary

-If you are searching for school accommodations for children with alstrom syndrome, the clearest answer is this: schools need a practical, child-specific plan that supports visual access, hearing, fatigue, communication, and medical flexibility.
+If you are searching for school accommodations for children with Alstrom syndrome, the clearest answer is this: schools need a practical, child-specific plan that supports visual access, hearing, fatigue, communication, attendance, and pacing.
 The goal is not a perfect document.
-It is a school day that is genuinely more manageable.
+It is a school day that is genuinely more manageable and more accessible for the child.

 Continue with a nearby page